dimgolsh/vue-i18n-migrator/README.md

 - [x] Handles both single files and entire directories
 - [x] Automatically updates defineProps, defineEmits, and defineOptions.
 - [x] Cleans up imports and adjusts the structure of your components.
+- [x] Convert props to style: options like, with defaults, reactivity

 ### Supported features
 - [x] `defineOptions`